hayleyxyz/PPC-Altivec-IDA/README.md

 INSTALLATION
 ------------
-Place the two processor extension module ppcaltivec64.dll (currently only 64-bit IDA is supported) within your IDA Pro 'plugins' directory.
+Place the appropriate processor extension module ppcaltivec64.(dll/so/dylib) (currently only 64-bit IDA has been compiled for) within your IDA Pro 'plugins' directory.
 By default the plugin is active when dealing with PPC code, but you can disable/re-enable the plugin by using the entry in the Edit/Plugins menu.
 If you want the plugin to be disabled on load, you will have to edit this source code.
 Change the value of